-What should I do if I believe that God is calling me to be a Reader?
+What should I do if I believe that God is calling me to Reader ministry?

 First of all, speak to people you trust and who know you well, and listen to what they have to say.
 Make sure you speak to your parish priest or chaplain, as they will assist you in beginning to discern your sense of calling.